A Graph Symmetrisation Bound on Channel Information Leakage under Blowfish Privacy: Main Results

 So, in all possible cases $D,D'\in\mathcal{I}$ are minimally secretly different---and hence $D\sim D'$ in $(\mathcal{I},\sim)$---if and only if $(u,v)\in E_A$.
 So the policy $P$ induces a database adjacency graph $(\mathcal{I},\sim)$ which coincides with the arbitrary graph $A=(V_A,E_A)$. \end{IEEEproof}

-To demonstrate sharpness of our bound, we We next construct a family of channel matrices and an adjacency graph that asymptotically meet our bound with equality, and for which previous bounds~\cite{MSAlvim1, MSAlvim3, MSAlvim2} do not hold.
+We next construct a family of channel matrices and an adjacency graph that asymptotically meet our bound with equality, and for which previous bounds~\cite{MSAlvim1, MSAlvim3, MSAlvim2} do not hold.
 This demonstrates that the bound is tight in the limit.
-In particular, we describe an scenario for which a smaller upper bound would not hold. \begin{theorem} \textbf{\emph{Proposition}} There exists a family of mechanisms $\mathcal{K}^{(\delta)}$, for $\delta>0$, and a Blowfish policy $P$, such that the Main Theorem~\ref{thm:infleak} upper bound on information leakage is equal to the information leakage, asymptotically.
+In particular, we describe an scenario for which a smaller upper bound would not hold. \begin{theorem} There exists a family of mechanisms $\mathcal{K}^{(\delta)}$, for $\delta>0$, and a Blowfish policy $P$, such that the Main Theorem~\ref{thm:infleak} upper bound on information leakage is equal to the information leakage, asymptotically.
 Namely,

 where $K^{(\delta)}$ denotes the channel matrix for mechanism $\mathcal{K}^{(\delta)}$ and $K^{(\delta)}(X)$ denotes its output random variable $Z$, $\epsilon(\delta)$ represents the Blowfish privacy level of $\mathcal{K}^{(\delta)}$ with respect to policy $P$, $q$ and $d_1,\ldots,d_q$ are the number of connected components of $(\mathcal{I},\sim_P)$ and the corresponding component diameters.
 In particular, the policy $P$'s induced adjacency graph $(\mathcal{I},\sim_P)$ is neither vertex transitive nor distance regular. \end{theorem}